jbcoe/value_types/DRAFT.md

 * Add constructor `polymorphic(allocator_arg_t, const Allocator& alloc)` overload.

-* Add discussion on similarities and dissimilarities with variant.
+* Add discussion on similarities and differences with variant.

 * Add table of breaking and non-breaking changes to appendix C.